gottesmm/gottesmm.github.io/proposals/high-level-arc-memory-operations.md

    b. `load`, `store` operation with unqualified ownership type are present in the IR.

+   c. `load_borrow` or `borrow_end` are present in the IR.
+This is because currently we do not support SIL containing such instructions in SIL Ownership Mode.
+Once we have the ability to verify borrowing scopes, this will no longer be the case, but this is a different proposal.

 Finally, we wire up the building blocks: